Get Help for Panic Disorder & a Related Addiction Problem

 Get Help You Deserve for Substance Abuse and Panic Disorder

-Windward Way undeniably strives to shape its program to provide effective care for young men who need help for substance abuse.
-Because of this commitment to offering the best available addiction treatment program for men 18 to 45, we also deliver quality service to clients suffering from dual diagnoses such as Panic Disorder.
+Windward Way undeniably strives to shape its program to provide effective care for men and women who need help for substance abuse.
+Because of this commitment to offering the best available addiction treatment program for men and women, we also deliver quality service to clients suffering from dual diagnoses such as Panic Disorder.
 Windward Way’s clinical partnerships will be able to create an addiction treatment for patients with panic disorder.

 Do you experience symptoms of sudden dread, trembling, or the inability to breathe?
 It is possible that you may have Panic Disorder alongside your dependence on alcohol or addictive drugs.
 Windward Way offers options to cater to your needs.
 In addition, our treatment modalities we use in our program for recovery can assist in your process to reclaim your life.
 We can help build an individualized plan to help you address both issues.
 We want to help.
 Call us at, 855-491-7694.